learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q47.** A project management app allows users to drag tasks between columns.
+**Q.** A project management app allows users to drag tasks between columns.
 A developer implements drag-and-drop using the HTML5 Drag and Drop API.
 Which event on the **drop target** must call `event.preventDefault()` to allow a drop?

 - A) `dragstart`
 - B) `dragend`